Tech-at-DU/React-Redux-Tetris-Tutorial/P12-Connect-Grid-Board/readme.md

 Next map the current block shape into the grid.

-How do we _really_ do this?
-The source Grid is two dimensional, but the output Grid will just be one dimensional.
+How do we do this?
+The source Grid is two-dimensional, but the output Grid will just be one-dimensional.
 You can use `Array.map()` to map across all rows, and then use `Array.map()` again to map across each column.
 Inside this second map function is where you'll generate Grid Squares.

 Remember that the value assigned to each location on the grid is an _integer representing the color of each square_.

-Next map the shape on to the grid.
+Next map the shape onto the grid.
 The shape is also represented by an integer value.

 When Grid Squares are created, find the color for the square by looking at the shape array.
 If there is a 1 in the shape array, use the shape index as the color.